By: Julie Koenig

 The Trustee and Judge:

-You will have to attend a creditor’s meeting within 30 to 40 days after you file.
+You will have to attend a creditor’s meeting by telephone within 30 to 40 days after you file.
 This is where the Trustee examines you under oath to make sure that the information set forth on your schedules and statement of financial affairs is true and correct.
-You are required to show your picture identification and social security card to prove that you are the Debtor in bankruptcy and that the information regarding your social security number matches that on the Court records.
+I will have made copies of your picture identification and social security card so I can represent to the Trustee that you are the Debtor in bankruptcy and that the information regarding your social security number matches that on the Court records.
 This is to ensure that when you receive your discharge, it is properly recorded on your credit reports.
 The meeting lasts approximately 10 minutes and the Trustee will ask questions regarding the information on your schedules and statement of financial affairs.
-The creditor’s meeting is also referred to as your "341" meeting - a reference to the particular section of the Bankruptcy Code that sets up the meeting.
+The creditor’s meeting is also referred to as your 341 meeting - a reference to the particular section of the Bankruptcy Code that sets up the meeting.
 Ms. Koenig will, of course, attend the 341 meeting with you!

 By law, the Judge is not allowed to attend the creditor’s meeting.
 Therefore, in most cases, you will never meet the Judge that is assigned to your case.
-The exception is for Chapter 13 cases, some of the Judges require that you attend your Chapter 13 Plan Confirmation Hearing and any subsequent hearings.
-If you are assigned to a Judge with this requirement, you will have plenty of advanced notice of the date and time of the hearing to arrange to take off from work.
+The exception is for Chapter 13 cases, some of the Judges require that you attend your Chapter 13 Plan Confirmation Hearing virtually and any subsequent hearings.
+If you are assigned to a Judge with this requirement, you will have plenty of advanced notice of the date and time of the hearing to arrange to attend virtually.
 For married couples filing jointly, only one of the spouses has to attend.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.